What is a Concussion?

 - Playground injuries

-Concussion symptoms and signs are not always obvious or experienced immediately, However, some people experience no ill effects, however, others experience long-term physical, cognitive, and emotional symptoms.
+Concussion symptoms and signs are not always obvious or experienced immediately.
+Some people experience no ill effects, while others experience long term physical, cognitive, and emotional symptoms.

 Common concussion signs and symptoms include: